AdobeDocs/analytics.en/help/implement/vars/config-vars/useplugins.md

 If `usePlugins` is enabled, the `doPlugins()` function runs just before AppMeasurement compiles and sends a hit to Adobe.
 Enable this variable if you use the `doPlugins()` function.

-## Use Plugins in Adobe Experience Platform Launch
+## Use Plug-ins in Adobe Experience Platform Launch

 There is not a dedicated field in Launch to use this variable.
 Use the custom code editor, following AppMeasurement syntax.